daniel-lee-tech/darn-it-dan/README.md

 - 👋 Hi, I’m @darn-it-dan, also known as Daniel Lee.
-- 👀 I’m interested in softwaring engineering using C#, F#, and Typescript!
+- 👀 I’m interested in softwaring engineering using HTML5, CSS3, Javascript, TypeScript, React, Node, and Haskell.
-- 🌱 I’m currently learning the ASP .Net Ecosystem.
-- 💞️ I’m looking to collaborate on anything cool.

 <!---
 darn-it-dan/darn-it-dan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.